CosmWasm/wasmd/x/wasm/IBC.md

 * `ListPendingPackets` - given a (portID, channelID) identifier, return all packets in that channel, that have been sent by this chain, but for which no acknowledgement or timeout has yet been received
+* `ListPendingAcknowledgements` - given a (portID, channelID) identifier, return all packets in that channel, that have been received and processed by this chain, but for which we have no proof the acknowledgement has been relayed
+* `GetCounterparty` - given a local (portID, channelID) identifier, it will look up what (portID, channelID) are bound to the remote end of the channel.

 ## Contract Details